Great Artesian Basin Coordinating Committee members, December 2016

 Mathew is the Policy Director for Queensland and New South Wales.
 He leads oil and gas industry input into a wide range of coal seam gas public policy issues in Queensland and New South Wales.
 This includes all new water regulations and legislation relating to the coal seam gas industry in Queensland, new environmental regulations for coal seam gas and new arrangements for land access.

-Murray has worked in the mining industry for over 25 years since graduating as a geologist.
-He now works as Senior Sustainability Advisor for BHP Billiton on the Olympic Dam expansion project.
-Prior to this he worked as the Senior Environmental Scientist at their Olympic Dam operation, with responsibility for environmental programs associated with groundwater and water supply to the site.
-Murray has a degree in geology and a Masters degree in Environmental Management, and has been involved with the Great Artesian Basin for the past 10 years.
-He is also a member of the South Australian Arid Lands NRM Board.
+Murray has worked in the mining industry for over 30 years since graduating as a geologist.
+He has experience in both open pit and underground mining and with various commodities including iron ore, mineral sands and copper/gold.
+Murray now works as Environmental Advisor Approvals for BHP’s Olympic Dam operation.
+Prior to this he worked as the Senior Environmental Scientist at the Olympic Dam site, with responsibility for environmental programs and management associated with groundwater and water supply to the site.
+Murray has a degree in geology and a Masters degree in Environmental Management, and has been involved with the Great Artesian Basin for the past 15 years.
+He is also a member of the South Australian Arid Lands Natural Resource Management Board.

 Angus Emmott is a third-generation pastoralist who lives on his property 'Noonbah' on the Thomson River, near Longreach in western Queensland, with his wife and two children.
 Angus has a passionate interest in the natural history of the Lake Eyre Basin and is internationally recognised for his contribution to museum collections.
 Angus is also credited with discovering a large number of new species across the channel country.
 Angus has had a long history of involvement in community-based natural resource management and was a founding member of the Lake Eyre Basin Coordinating Group.
 Angus is currently a member of